technix/the-coiled-crown/README.md

 ## About

 This game is made with Atrament framework.
-Web application is made using `atrament-preact-ui` and has the following features:
+Web application is made using `@atrament/web-ui` and has the following features:

 - can be installed as a PWA (progressive web application)
 - music and images